Observation arc

 In observational astronomy, the observation arc (or arc length) of a Solar System body is the time period between its earliest and latest observations, used for tracing the body's path.
 It is usually given in days or years.
 The term is mostly used in the discovery and tracking of asteroids and comets.
-Arc length has the greatest influence on the accuracy of an orbit.
+Arc length has the greatest influence on the accuracy of an orbital estimate.
 The number, spacing of intermediate observations, and timestamps have a lesser effect.